wp-plugins/collabpress/readme.txt

 = Why are some features not implemented? =

 CollabPress is currently in early development.
 If you have any bugs to report, ideas or anything else please visit the support forum.
 [CollabPress Support](http://collabpress.org/support/forum/ "Task Management Plugin Support")

+You can also view the [CollabPress Roadmap](http://collabpress.org/roadmap/ "WordPress Project Management Plugin Roadmap") to see what features to expect in upcoming versions

 = Does this plugin work with WordPress Multisite? =